 - DevOps complexity (you manage both services)

 Performance: Highly variable.
 A well-optimized Node.js API can handle 50K–100K requests/second.
 Poorly optimized: 1K requests/second.
+The variance is the engineer, not the runtime.

-3. Next.js (React Meta-Framework)
+3. Next.js (React meta-framework)

 What it is: React framework that adds server-side rendering, static generation, routing, and full-stack capabilities.